-Meanwhile, a major recreational opportunity presented itself on the other end of the Island.
-Mansion Beach, the jewel at the northern end of our beautiful crescent of bathing shoreline, was once a privately owned and public access was threatened.
-Block Island Conservancy assisted the Town of New Shoreham in the purchase of Mansion Beach, by financing a funding shortfall, helping to secure the land for the public domain.
+Meanwhile, a major recreational opportunity presented itself on the other end of the island.
+Mansion Beach, the jewel at the northern end of Crescent Beach, was once privately owned and public access was threatened.
+The Block Island Conservancy assisted the Town of New Shoreham in the purchase of Mansion Beach, by financing a funding shortfall, helping to secure the land for the public domain.

 Since then, the Block Island Conservancy has worked with partners, including The Nature Conservancy, the Block Island Land Trust, the Audubon Society of Rhode Island, the Rhode Island Department of Environmental Management, and the Town of New Shoreham, to protect almost half of the island’s land.